icyj1003/random-quote-api/README.md

 # random_quote_api

- An api that returns random quote
+An api that returns random quote.
+Built using fastapi library with Python.
+Package with Docker and deploy in the cloud with Back4App.